The Diamond Challenge is a premier entrepreneurial education competition.

 All registration is on a first come, first served basis and will close in December 2014 or when we reach our limit on the number of teams that can participate, whichever comes first.

-The Final Round of the Diamond Challenge will be hosted by the University of Delaware Horn Program in Entrepreneurship at Trabant University Center in Newark, DE.
+The Final Round of the Diamond Challenge will be hosted by the University of Delaware Horn Program in Entrepreneurship as a part of the first annual Youth Entrepreneurship Summit (YES!).
+The event will be held at Trabant University Center in Newark, DE.

 Prizes & Rules